quicwg/multipath/draft-ietf-quic-multipath.md

 Path ID 0.

-As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames, also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0 after the handshake concluded.
+As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames. also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.

 ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.
 If the ACK_MP is preferred to be sent on the same path as the acknowledged